 - People who rate you between 9-10 are your Promoters, they are highly engaged and are willing to promote your organization.

 - People who rate you between 7-8 are your Passives.
-They ain’t at their maximum engagement but are most likely to be productive.
+They aren’t at their maximum engagement but are most likely to be productive.

 - People who rate you between 1-6 are your Detractors.
 They are highly disengaged and are likely to complain about the company as a whole.